DECLARE

 Parameters

-A cursor cannot be used to retrieve rows in a nonsequential fashion.
-This is the default behavior in Relyt, since scrollable cursors (SCROLL) are not supported.
+NO SCROLLA cursor cannot be used to retrieve rows in a nonsequential fashion.
+This is the default behavior in Relyt, since scrollable cursors (

 The table must be updatable.
 For example, the following are not updatable: table functions, set-returning functions, append-only tables, columnar tables.